 PD usually affects people over the age of 60.
 Early symptoms of PD are subtle and occur gradually.
 In some people the disease progresses more quickly than in others.
 As the disease progresses, the shaking, or tremor, which affects the majority of people with PD may begin to interfere with daily activities.
 Other symptoms may include depression and other emotional changes; difficulty in swallowing, chewing, and speaking; urinary problems or constipation; skin problems; and sleep disruptions.

 There are currently no blood or laboratory tests that have been proven to help in diagnosing sporadic PD.
 Therefore the diagnosis is based on medical history and a neurological examination.
 The disease can be difficult to diagnose accurately.
 Doctors may sometimes request brain scans or laboratory tests in order to rule out other diseases.

-For Parkinson’s disease research at the University of Pennsylvania, visit the Udall Center for Parkinson’s Research.
+For Parkinson’s disease research at the University of Pennsylvania, visit Penn’s Parkinson’s disease and Movement Disorders Center.

 What is a lumbar puncture?